-Vasicek Calibration from Rates¶
+Yield Curve Calibration from Rates¶

 The idea¶

-Over a uniform time step the dynamics reduce to a Gaussian AR(1) and each yield is affine in the short rate.
-The calibrate_historical_rates method documents these equations.
-The Kalman filter computes the exact Gaussian log-likelihood of the observed panel, and the calibrator maximises it over \((\kappa, \theta, \sigma, h)\), where \(h\) is the observation noise standard deviation.
+At each date every yield is affine in the short rate, so the observation is linear in both models.
+The filter computes the Gaussian log-likelihood of the observed panel, and the calibrator maximises it over \((\kappa, \theta, \sigma, h)\), where \(h\) is the observation noise standard deviation.

 Fetching the data¶